beyondstorage/site/community/index.md

 We have linked our matrix room to slack.
 Please join our slack via <https://join.slack.com/t/aos-wg/shared_invite/zt-pf4yk96u-7znnJVYpQvY57C3rRrbDPg> <!-- Need Update. -->

 #### WeChat

-Scan the QR code with your WeChat,then you can join the BeyondStorage developer exchange group.
+Scan the QR code with your WeChat to join the BeyondStorage developer group.
 ![](/static/img/wechat-qr.jpg)

 #### Discord